Min5407/angular/README.md

 ## Rest API
  Front-end angular will coummuncate with node js server using routes.

- * http://localhost:3000/api/auth: This route is used to check whether the email and password are correct.
+ * http://localhost:3000/api/auth (post): This route is used to check whether the email and password are correct.
 This is a post method that needs two parametes which are email and password.
 Once the user put email and password, the local host 4200 will send a api/auth routes to local host 2000 and check whether the input value of email and password are correct.
 Once it is correct, this will send a user detail back to the localhost 4200 with a valid true.

- * http://local:3000/api/register: This route is used to create another user.
+ * http://local:3000/api/register (post): This route is used to create another user.
 This is a post method that needs two parametes which are email, password, birthday, age and username.
 Once the data was sent to the server, this data will be added to the users list.

+  * http://local:3000/api/delete (post) : this route uses the user's email to delete the user from the server and sends the updated data to the client side.

+ * http://local:3000/groups (get): This route is used to get groups from the server.

+ * http://local:3000/users (get) : This route uses get method which sends all users from the server to the client side.

+ * http://local:3000/giveSuper (post) : This route is used to change the user's type to a super type so that this user can do what super admin can do.

+ * http://local:3000/group/create (post) : This route uses post method with some parameters like group name, group admin, members of the group and group assist.
+This is used to create a group.
+When an admin create a user from the client, the data will be sent to the sever side and create a new group then returns all the groups from the server including the new group.

+ * http://local:3000/group/delete (post): This route is used to delete the group from the server.
+Once the server deletes the group,  this will return the updated data back to the client server.

+ * http://local:3000/groups/group/invite (post): This route is sued to add a member to the group and returns the updated data back to the client side.

+ * http://local:3000/group/deleteMember (post): This route used post methed to delete the member from a group.
+Group member name and group name data will be send to the server side and using these data the member will be deleted from the group and returns the update data to the client side.

+  * http://local:3000/getChannels (post): This route is used to get channels from certain group.
+This takes the group from the client side and sends the channels that belongs to the group.

+ * http://local:3000/createChannel (post) : This route uses post method to create a channel in certain group.
+This brings two parameters from the client side which are the group name and channel name and returns true or false to check whether it was succefull or not.

+ * http://local:3000/deleteChannel (post) : This route is used for deleting a channel from a certain group.
+By getting two parameters (group name , channel name) from the client side  and uses the parameters to delete the channel and returns the updated channels and groups to the client side.

+ * http://local:3000/channel/deleteMember (post): This route is very similar to the delete channel route however, this is used for deleting the member from a channel.
+From the client side, user name, group name and channel name are sent to the server side and use these parameters to delete the member and returns the updated data back to the client side.

+ * http://local:3000/channel/invite (post) :This route is used for adding member to the channel and it has the same parameters as the deleting member routes.
+This will add the member to the channel and returns the updated data back to the client side.

 # Angular components / Services /Model
   There are few components and service for this project.